Generic Name: fentanyl transdermal (skin patch)

 Fentanyl transdermal may also be used for purposes not listed in this medication guide.

-What are the possible side effects of a fentanyl transdermal skin patch?
+What are the possible side effects of fentanyl transdermal?

-- slow heart rate, weak or shallow breathing (up to several days after removing the skin patch);
+- slow heart rate, sighing, weak or shallow breathing (up to several days after removing the skin patch);

-- severe weakness, feeling like you might pass out;
+- confusion, severe drowsiness, feeling like you might pass out;

-- itching, blistering, redness, or swelling where the patch was worn.
+- itching, redness, or rash where a patch was worn;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.